Fairy chess piece: Ralph Betza's "funny notation"

 Ralph Betza created a classification scheme for fairy chess pieces (including standard chess pieces) in terms of the moves of basic pieces with modifiers.

-Capital letters stand for basic leap movements, ranging from single-square orthogonal moves to 3×3 diagonal leaps: Wazir, Ferz, Dabbaba, KNight, Alfil, THreeleaper, Camel, Zebra, and G (3,3)-leaper.
+Capital letters stand for basic leap movements, ranging from single-square orthogonal moves to 3×3 diagonal leaps: Wazir, Ferz, Dabbaba, KNight, Alfil, THreeleaper (ortHogonal), Camel, Zebra, and diaGonal (3,3)-leaper.
 C and Z are equivalent to obsolete letters L (Long Knight) and J (Jump) which are no longer commonly used.
 Longer leaps are specified here by a vector, such as (1,4) for the giraffe.

 A leaper is converted into a rider by doubling its letter.
 For example, WW describes a rook, FF describes a bishop, and NN describes a nightrider.
 The second letter can instead be a number, which is a limitation on how many times the leap motion can be repeated; for example, W4 describes a rook limited to 4 spaces of movement.
+R4 is an old synonym for W4.

 Combining multiple movement letters into a string means the piece can use any of the available options.
 For example, WF describes a king, capable of moving one space orthogonally or diagonally.

 Standard chess pieces except pawns (which are particularly complex) and knights (which are a basic leap movement) have their own letters available; K = WF, Q = WWFF, B = FF, R = WW.
-R4 and W4 are synonyms.